Second Italo-Senussi War: Repression focus on the non-combatant population

 The Italians had originally divided the Libyan population into two groups, on the one hand the armed resistance "rebels", on the other hand the non-fighting, subjugated population (sottomessi), which had surrendered in the eyes of the colonial administration.
 In doing so, they wanted to undermine the unity of the people and act more efficiently against the armed fighters.
 Now, after the failure of the military offensive against the resistance movement, the Italians changed their attitude.
-It became clear that a clear distinction between the two groups was not possible, since the resistance movement was supported both materially and morally by the "subject population".
-The civilians paid taxes, donated weapons, clothing or food to Omar Mukhtar's desert warriors or made horses available to them.
+It became clear that a clear distinction between the two groups was not possible since the resistance movement was supported both materially and morally by the "subject population".
+The civilians paid taxes; donated weapons, clothing or food to Omar Mukhtar's desert warriors; or made horses available to them.
 Since the non-combatant population ensured the reproductive conditions of the adwar system and formed the social basis of the resistance movement, they were now classified as dangerous potential by the colonial administration.

 During the spring and summer of 1930, Graziani systematically targeted the social environment of the guerrillas.
-As a first measure, he had the Islamic cultural centers (zâwiyas) closed.
-The Koran scholars who led them were captured and deported to the Italian prison island of Ustica.
+As a first measure, he had the Islamic cultural centres (zâwiyas) closed.
+The Qu'ran scholars who led them were captured and deported to the Italian prison island of Ustica.
 Their lands were expropriated; Hundreds of houses and 70,000 hectares of prime land including the cattle on them changed hands.
 In addition, Graziani ordered the complete disarmament of the non-combatant population as well as draconian punishments in the event of civilians cooperating with Omar Mukhtar's adwar combat groups.
 Anyone who owned a weapon or provided support to the Senussi Order had to face execution.
 In the colonial administration, Graziani began a purge of Arab employees who were accused of treason.
 He had the battalions of Libyan colonial troops, which in the past often indirectly supported Omar Mukhtar's resistance, disbanded.
 All forms of trade with Egypt were banned in order to control the smuggling of goods to the insurgents.
 Last but not least, Graziani began expanding a road network in the Jebel Akhdar Mountains - a project that none of his predecessors had previously carried out.
 Simultaneously with these measures, a mass exodus of the Cyrenean population to the surrounding countries began.